nairvijays99/hacker-news-clone/README.md

 Latest Deployment: http://hacker-news-clone-ssr.herokuapp.com/

 Since the shell (index.html) is cached by service worker, it's advisable to test ssr either in incognito mode or ```curl https://hacker-news-clone-ssr.herokuapp.com/```.
 SW applies the default cache-first strategy that react bundles with CRA.
+Performance (first load) is dependent on the api endpoint.

 ###Usage: